MIT SMR Connections

 This conversation has been condensed and edited for clarity, length, and editorial style.

-Q: How do you define a data-driven enterprise, and why is it important?
+MIT SMR Connections: How do you define a data-driven enterprise, and why is it important?

 Pathak: Data-driven enterprises base their strategic decisions on data.
 This requires thinking about data as an asset, figuring out how to gather it from across the enterprise, bringing it together, and analyzing and using it to inform decision-making.
 These decisions can be about driving efficiencies or reducing costs, but also about finding new opportunities and new areas to expand.
 So it’s not just a technical challenge; it requires companies to change how they operate and think.